testcontainers/testcontainers-go/docs/modules/index.md

 - Document the public API with Go comments.
 - Extend the docs to describe the new API of the module.
 We usually define a parent `Module reference` section, including a `Container options` and a `Container methods` subsections; within each subsection, we define a nested subsection for each option and method, respectively.

+### ContainerRequest options

+`Testcontainers for Go` provides with a set of default options to customise the container request for a given module, in order to simplify the creation of the container.
+These options are:

+- `testcontainers.CustomizeRequest`: a function that merges the default options with the ones provided by the user.
+Recommended for completely customising the container request.
+- `testcontainers.WithImage`: a function that sets the image for the container request.
+- `testcontainers.WithConfigModifier`: a function that sets the config Docker type for the container request.
+- `testcontainers.WithEndpointSettingsModifier`: a function that sets the endpoint settings Docker type for the container request.
+- `testcontainers.WithHostConfigModifier`: a function that sets the host config Docker type for the container request.
+- `testcontainers.WithWaitStrategy`: a function that sets the wait strategy for the container request.
+- `testcontainers.WithWaitStrategyAndDeadline`

 ## Update Go dependencies in the modules

 To update the Go dependencies in the modules, please run: